LPAIS/Paper_Collecter/README.md

 ## **The title part of the submission.**

-+The referrer and the recommended Level.
++ The referrer and the recommended Level (low-high: 1-10).

 + One or two sentences introduction of the paper.